 - Before you know it (with 5.1 there was likely 25 minutes wait, but 5.1.1 was maybe 5 minutes, and 5.1.2 was maybe 20 minutes) you have a prompt to restart.

 - When it restarts and we can see the console looks healthy we use Fusion to see if things worked.
 With the 5.0.3 to 5.1 upgrade it took perhaps 25 minutes after saying Y to reboot before it actually did.
 For 5.5.1 it took only maybe 10 minutes.
 I was not able after that to SSH to the array so I checked the console.
 It appeared to be hung (on the SUNOS Release 5.11), so I powered off and powered on.
 It seemed to hang again and it took quite some time but it eventually booted and all was good.
 So instead of the 25 minutes previously I would say 60 – 90 minutes.

-When we log in to Fusion, we can see on the Administration page of the appliance that it is using 5.1.2 now.
+When we log in to Fusion, we can see on the Administration page of the appliance that it is using 5.1.2 (or whatever is latest) now.

 Or, if we look on the console after we have logged in, we can also see the version.

 So I start my VMs and all is good.